You are hereHome ›

 The TTRC provides investigators with access to advanced in vivo, and cell and tissue imaging resources, a genomics and proteomics lab, and tissue repositories.
 The TTRC also manages the Pharmacokinetic and Pharmacodynamic Program within Frontiers to support pre-clinical, clinical and post-marketing phases of the drug development process.

-Institute for Advancing Medical Innovations (IAMI)
+Institute for Advancing Medical Innovation (IAMI)

 The IAMI assists investigators with advancing new drugs, drug products and drug delivery platform technologies through the approval process.
 The IAMI also provides proof-of-concept awards and an Office of Project and Portfolio Management to identify projects, create project teams and set timelines.